emory-cs-infovis-master/web-dev/README.md

 ## 4. <a name="assignment">Homework Assignment</a>

+Where to go from here?
+Now that you've gotten comfortable with HTML, CSS, and JS, it's time to put it to the test.
 For the homework assignment you are required to take the starter code provided at [HW 1](homework/starter-code) and complete the *TODO* statements littered throughout the HTML, CSS and Javascript files.

 You should submit your source files on GitHub classroom and they should consist of ```index.html```, ```styles.css``` and ```main.js``` files.

-Your final webpage should satisfy the following requirements:
+The grading of your assignment will be based on successful execution of the following requirements:

 1. On load it should display the title and author of one poem, and have two poems which read "Display Next Poem" and "Display Next Line" [15%]
 2. When the "Display Next Poem" button is clicked the title and author of the next poem in an array should be displayed and any poem content should be removed.
 [15%]